bestawesome/bestawesomesoftware.org/README.md

 # bestawesomesoftware.org

-the Best of Awesome in Open Source Software
+the Best AWESOME Software in Open Source